Home > Hidden Resource Forms > New Home Page > About MFPD > Command Staff

 BC Fassler has an Associate Degree in Fire Science, he is a licensed Paramedic, Strike Team Leader, and he is certified as a Hazardous Materials Technician.
 Chief Fassler is active in Officer and Instructor Development and he is the Fire Districtís CCE911 (Dispatch) Representative.

 BC Fassler has a family heritage in Emergency Services; his father is a retired Deputy Chief and he has two brothers currently serving.
-Ed, his wife, and their three children are residents of the Fire District.
+Ed, his wife, and their three children reside in West St. Louis County.

 B Shift Battalion Chief Dave Schmitt